underthecurve/underthecurve.github.io/_posts/2016-06-07-newspaper-editorial-boards.markdown

 First, it's *technically* The Times' Editorial Board that endorses Clinton.

 The Editorial Board authors pieces every day expressing opinions on a range of topics, beyond just political campaigns.
-These have included [a criticism of the Gates Foundation's U.S. education agenda](http://www.latimes.com/opinion/editorials/la-ed-gates-education-20160601-snap-story.html) to [a call for Congress to fully fund airport security](http://www.latimes.com/opinion/editorials/la-ed-airport-security-lines-20160527-snap-story.html).
+These have included [a criticism of the Gates Foundation's U.S. education agenda](http://www.latimes.com/opinion/editorials/la-ed-gates-education-20160601-snap-story.html) and [a call for Congress to fully fund airport security](http://www.latimes.com/opinion/editorials/la-ed-airport-security-lines-20160527-snap-story.html).

-Second, **the Editorial Board [operates independently](http://www.latimes.com/la-bio-times-editorial-board-staff.html) from the newsroom.** This is an important disctinction that was easier when newspapers existed *only* in paper form.
+Second, **the Editorial Board [operates independently](http://www.latimes.com/la-bio-times-editorial-board-staff.html) from the newsroom.** This is an important distinction that was much more easily understood when newspapers existed *only* in paper form.
 Think of it as akin to content that appears in the Opinion section.
-No question, it's editorially separated from the rest of the news.
+Clearly, that material is editorially separated from the rest of the news.

 Of course, an article signed "The Times Editorial Board" arguably carries more weight than one signed with the name of just any columnist or contributor.